 He hinted he believes space is now an afterthought for the Department of Industry, Science and Resources and quipped you had to “look hard” on its website to even spot the Australian Space Agency.

-“Poor Enrico [Palermo, head of the ASA] is three or four levels down in that organization, and that really worries me.
+“Poor Enrico [Palermo, head of the ASA] is three or four levels down in that organisation, and that really worries me.
 As an industry, we had claims last year that we’re looking for 20,000 jobs and $20 billion of economic stimulus in the future.
-We’re not going to get there if we don’t support the industry.
+We’re not going to get there if we don’t support the industry,” Jones said.

 “Because as we travel around the world trying to get rocket companies to come to Australia, there are a number of impediments for them that we have to design strategies to overcome.